Lando Calrissian: The Lando Calrissian Adventures

 The Lando Calrissian Adventures is a 1983 trilogy of science fiction novels by L. Neil Smith.
-Set in the Star Wars Expanded Universe, the novels chronicle Lando's smuggling days before the events of the original Star Wars trilogy.

-The series has been described as "space pulp", and highlights the differences between Lando and Han Solo.
-The books were released in July, October, and December 1983, and were the first Star Wars books released since The Han Solo Adventures (1979–1980); both trilogies were originally published by Del Rey, a division of Ballantine Books.
-They were also among the last novels in the franchise until Timothy Zahn's Thrawn trilogy was released in the early 1990s.
+The novels chronicle Lando's smuggling days before the events of the original Star Wars trilogy.
+The trilogy, which has been described as "space pulp", highlights the differences between Lando and Han Solo.
+The novels were released in July, October, and December 1983, and were originally published by Del Rey, a division of Ballantine Books.